 - Volunteer work for an organized charity, school, government, or public institution

 - Caring for one or more dependents (children, parents, or disabled persons)

 In each case, the person would have to provide enough information (like names, dates, and times) to allow the state to spot-check claims that seem questionable, just as we do now with the job search requirement for people receiving unemployment.

-(Why 120 hours?
+(Why 125 hours?
 It’s completely arbitrary, and another state could easily pick another number.
-I picked it solely because ~30 hours a week seemed reasonable and because 120 hours times the $10/hr minimum wage equals the $1,200 they receive from the government.)
+I picked it solely because ~30 hours a week seemed reasonable, and also because someone working the minimum wage worker takes home $8/hour after tax, and 125 hours x $8/hour is equal to the $1,000 they receive from the government.)

 The state could then use software to track progress and identify students, jobseekers, and those doing rehab who are not making timely progress toward employment, so that the system can connect them with counselors or take other appropriate action.
 It could also connect stay-at-home caregivers and the disabled with opportunities to work or volunteer from home.